obriencj/koji-smoky-dingo/docs/commands/bulk-move-builds.rst

                          completed build is tagged last

-This command is used to facilitate the tagging of larger amounts of builds, without the overhead of creating a tagBuild task for each NVR.
+This command is used to facilitate the moving of larger amounts of builds between tags, without the overhead of creating a task for each NVR.

 This will also intelligently add package listings to the destination tag in the event that a build's package isn't listed already.
 The